Thursday, January 24, 2013

 1 female strangled with scarf

-total: 5
+Total: 5

 Stepfather III (1992) (AKA The Stepfather 3: Father's Day)

-rating: **1/2
+Rating: **1/2

-starring: Robert Wightman, Priscilla Barnes and Season Hubley
+Starring: Robert Wightman, Priscilla Barnes and Season Hubley

 Whether we really needed this sequel or not, The Stepfather III is a half-and-half good/bad movie with varying levels of entertainment.
-If cheese works for you, then this'll be a fine flick, but if you're the kind of folk who prefers realistic thrills than cartoon gore, then I guess you'll be disappointed in this one.
+If cheese works for you, then this'll be a fine flick.
+But if you're the kind of folk who prefers realistic thrills than cartoon gore, then I guess you'll be disappointed in this one.

 Bodycount:

-1 male throat cut with bonesaw
+1 male had his throat cut with bonesaw

 1 male beaten and hacked to death with shovel